Marriage and Family Therapy (MFT Degree)

 OLLU is one of only a few universities in Texas with a COAMFTE accredited master’s program.
 COAMFTE accreditation also allows graduates to seek employment as Marriage and Family Therapists within the federal government.

-Getting a MFT degree online from Our Lady of the Lake University offers numerous benefits, especially for students passionate about pursuing a career in this field.
+Getting a MFT degree from Our Lady of the Lake University offers numerous benefits, especially for students passionate about pursuing a career in this field.
 The Master of Science degree in Psychology with a concentration in Marriage and Family Therapy (MFT) is a comprehensive program designed to equip future practitioners with the necessary skills and knowledge to assist individuals and families with mental health concerns within diverse social contexts.
-Here's why opting for an online MFT degree can be an excellent choice for students:
+Here's why opting for an MFT degree can be an excellent choice for students:

 Flexibility Tailored to You